bonino97/LemonBooster-v2/README.md

 #### Register on → http://beta.lemonbooster.com/auth/register
 #### Follow the Installation steps on → http://beta.lemonbooster.com/docs

+#### This tool runs and stores results locally, so no one (not even me) will have access to your data from outside.

 ## ¿What is LemonBooster?

 It is a tool that automates and monitors a large part of the Recon phase.